EgorKhabarov/EgorKhabarov.github.io/cheatsheet/General/HTTP/Status Codes.md

 - [103 EARLY HINTS](#)

 ### 100 Continue
-This interim response indicates that everything so far is OK and that the client should continue the request, or ignore the response if the request is already finished.
+This interim response indicates that everything so far is OK and that the client should continue the request, or ignore the response if the request is already finished
 ### 101 Switching Protocol
-This code is sent in response to an Upgrade request header from the client, and indicates the protocol the server is switching to.
+This code is sent in response to an Upgrade request header from the client, and indicates the protocol the server is switching to
 ### 102 Processing
-This code indicates that the server has received and is processing the request, but no response is available yet.
+This code indicates that the server has received and is processing the request, but no response is available yet
 ### 103 Early Hints
-This status code is primarily intended to be used with the Link header, letting the user agent start preloading resources while the server prepares a response.
+This status code is primarily intended to be used with the Link header, letting the user agent start preloading resources while the server prepares a response

 -->
 <img alt="http-status-code1-xx.png" src="General/HTTP/1xx.png" style="width: 20em;">